 Yarrow Can Be Used To Treat Wounds

 This benefit is more along the lines of the yarrow flower in general rather than just the yarrow tea.
 Yarrow can be made into a salve to treat minor wounds and abrasions and help stem bleeding on minor cuts.
-Yarrow has been used for centuries as a type of battlefield salve due to the alkaloid content(source).
+Yarrow has been used for centuries as a type of battlefield salve due to its alkaloid content(source).
 These aid in the coagulation of blood and helps close wounds up quicker.

-The plant itself is named after Achilles who used it to stop bleeding of his soldier’s wounds according to the Illiad(source).
+The plant itself is named after Achilles who used it to stop the bleeding of his soldier’s wounds according to the Illiad(source).

 Yarrow Can Be Used As An Insect Repellent

 Yarrow might be useful as an insect repellent when mixed with other oils like lavender and catnip.
 You can find an interesting recipe for yarrow bug repellent here.

 Yarrow might cause skin irritation in people who are allergic or sensitive to it.
 It might also have diuretic properties which can increase the need to use the bathroom.
 Yarrow tea is considered safe when you drink it.